 In addition to providing boys activities and developmental programs, Riverside YMCA conducts evening classes and Leisure Time League activities.
 For a short period, it is home to a girls’ club.
 (The Riverside YMCA building was returned to the City of Calgary in 1948.)

-Rocky Mountain YMCA is established (now known as Camp Chief Hector YMCA).
+Camp Chief Hector YMCA is established.
 Women from the Stoney Reserve make the first camp tipis.

 YMCA Calgary offers recreation and learning opportunities to the unemployed during the Great Depression.
 A 1951 newspaper article will later say of these efforts: “Possibly the greatest public service Calgary YMCA has ever performed was between 1932 and 1936 during the depression when, despite the shortage of money, it managed to form and keep alive the Leisure Time League, an organization that offered to the hundreds of unemployed free courses in trades, crafts, arts and provided recreational facilities to keep them off the street and occupied.”

 YMCA Calgary operates a canteen at the Mewata Armory and opens its doors to men in uniform.
 More than a million members of the Canadian Armed Forces will pass through the Central YMCA’s doors during World War II.

 YMCA Calgary becomes a founding member of the Community Chest, the predecessor to the Calgary and Area United Way.

 YMCA Calgary operates a social education club (So-Ed) for young adults.
 Sock hops, discussions, lectures, arts and crafts and social events give young people a place to meet, interact and have fun.

 The Central Y moves from 9th Avenue and 1st Street SE to 6th Avenue and 3rd Street SW and expands programs and services.
 The old Central Y building is returned to the Canadian Pacific Railway.